iepathos/iepathos/README.md

 **Staff Software Engineer | 13 years building systems that scale**

 I've built many diverse projects in my 13+ year career.
-I spent the last 8 years taking a Silicon Valley startup from seed stage to acquisition, team building, mentoring younger engineers, building developer tooling, deployment code for infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments.
+I spent the last 8 years taking a Silicon Valley startup from early stage to acquisition, team building, mentoring younger engineers, and building better developer tooling.
+I wrote and maintained deployment code for infrastructure across AWS, hundreds of edge servers, air-gapped on-premise deployments.
 I designed and built distributed test runners with isolated container environments for running untrusted customer code.
 I also built custom distributed build and deployment servers, monitoring dashboards, Unity games - one of which is published on Steam and one of which won in the 2021 Houdini Game Jam, and so much more.

 ## What I Build